Education Resources for Diversity, Equity, Inclusion, and Belonging

 Interested in learning more about how to talk about Thanksgiving in a more culturally relevant way with your children?
 Check out these resources:

 Ruby Bridges rose to fame as a 6-year-old when she became the first African-American to integrate an elementary school in the South on Nov.
 14, 1960.
-Every November, communities across the country walk to school together to honor her bravery.
+Ruby (pictured) is now XX years old, and every November, communities across the country walk to school together to honor her bravery.

 * If the November Walk to School date conflicts with Outdoor Ed, Arroyo observes this day in February, during Black History Month.